srcterm/xSDF/README.md

 # xSDF
-PyTorch accelerated Sign Distance Fields (SDF) of geometrical meshes and domains
+Fast Sign Distance Fields (SDF) of geometrical meshes and domains in PyTorch